 How to Appeal a Civil Enforcement Parking Ticket

-Civil Enforcement is a member of the International Parking Community (IPC), operating at various private car parks across the UK.
-As an IPC member, appeals escalate to IAS (Independent Appeals Service) if your initial appeal is rejected.
+Civil Enforcement is a member of the British Parking Association (BPA), operating at various private car parks across the UK.
+As a BPA member, appeals escalate to POPLA (Parking on Private Land Appeals) if your initial appeal is rejected.
+Our tool generates a professional appeal letter tailored to Civil Enforcement tickets, citing the relevant UK parking law and BPA Code of Practice.

 Quick Reference